Low-Zi-Hong/lzh_os/README.md

 LZH_OS

-an useless operating system written in rust by myself. it is useless but useless :D
+an operating system written in rust by myself.